5S-TES DemoStack Quickstart

 Follow this guide to approve the project access to the TRE.

-To make sure that the project has been approved and Submission Layer is in sync with TRE Agent, choose the project in Submission layer and navigate to the TREs section.
+To make sure that the project has been approved and Submission Layer is in sync with TRE Agent, log into the Submission Layer at localhost:7220, using the Keycloak credentials above.
+Select the project, and navigate to the TREs section.
 You should see Approved status for the TRE.

 Prepare to send the first submission